FedEval: A Holistic Evaluation Framework for Federated Learning: -Core

-In the \textit{accuracy} \footnote{For a better understanding, we use the name \textit{accuracy} to represent the model performance, while the actual evaluation metrics may vary in different scenarios.
-E.g., accuracy, precision, and recall are popularly used in classification problems; mean-square-error (MSE) and root-mean-square-error (RMSE) are widely used in regression tasks.} metric, we care about the performance of the obtained machine learning model (i.e., the predictive power).
-Adequate data is usually an indispensable condition to achieve satisfactory ML accuracy, especially when deep learning is applied.
-However, such a condition usually cannot be satisfied in the real-world due to the privacy-preserving restrictions.
-Each data owner can only access its local data, which is also known as the isolated data islands problem \citep{yang2019federated}.
-FL systems should be able to break such isolation and achieve an accuracy ($FLAcc$) that is better than the average value of each client itself ($LocalAcc$).
+In the effectiveness metric, we care about the performance of the obtained machine learning model (\ie, the predictive power).
+Adequate data is usually an indispensable condition to achieving satisfactory ML accuracy, especially when deep learning is applied.
+However, such a condition usually cannot be satisfied in the real world due to privacy-preserving restrictions.
+Each data owner can only access its local data, which is also known as the isolated data islands problem \cite{yang2019federated}.
+FL systems should be able to break such isolation and achieve performance (FLEffectiveness) better than the LocalEffectiveness, \ie, training model locally without joining any federations.

 In federated learning, we typically learn the global model by solving the following problem: